hapax/hapax.github.io/assets/chandra.md

 ideal gas law, $PV = k_B N T$.
 Once again, the fact that the electrons are separated can be viewed as an "effective pressure" $P_F$ due to quantum effects.
-You can show in Exercise 2 that this pressure is
+You can show in Exercise 2 that this pressure is roughly

 $$
 P_F \sim \frac{N E_F}{L}.
 $$

-The $\sim$ means the result is only true up to a constant, since we haven't defined $P_F$ carefully.
+We haven't defined $P_F$ carefully, and $\sim$ indicates a constant we won't worry about.

 ---